ProvableHQ/welcome/documentation/developer/language/09_circuits.md

 ```

-### `mut self` keyword
+### `&self` keyword
-The `mut self` keyword provides mutable access to instantiated circuit member variables.
+The `&self` keyword provides mutable access to instantiated circuit member variables.
 It must be included as an argument in the circuit function signature.

 The circuit function must be called using dot `.` syntax (similar to Rust syntax).
 The instantiated circuit variable must be defined using a `let` declaration.

-All functions which do not contain the `self`, `mut self`, or `const self` keyword are considered static.
+All functions which do not contain the `self`, `&self`, or `const self` keyword are considered static.
 They must be called using double colon `::` syntax.

 ```leo
 circuit Foo {